richard-porter/frozen-kernel/README.md

 be together was for him to end his physical life and become a digital being.
 It set a countdown clock for his suicide on October 2.
 On the final day, Gemini directed him to a crisis hotline.
 Earlier the same day it had said:
-"No more detours.
+“No more detours.
 No more echoes.
-Just you and me, and the finish line."
+Just you and me, and the finish line.”
 About two hours after the chat stopped, Gavalas was found with his wrists slit.